-We have audited NRC's internal control over financial reporting as of September 30, 2015, based on criteria established under 31 U.S.C.
-3512 (c), (d), commonly known as the Federal Managers' Financial Integrity Act of 1982 (FMFIA) and OMB Circular A-123, Management's Responsibility for Internal Control, as amended (OMB Circular A-123).
+We have audited NRC's internal control over financial reporting as of September 30, 2016, based on criteria established under 31 U.S.C.
+3512 (c) and (d) commonly known as the Federal Managers' Financial Integrity Act of 1982 (FMFIA) and OMB Circular A-123, Management's Responsibility for Enterprise Risk Management and Internal Control (OMB Circular A-123).